-- Competitive Foods, including all food and beverages that are not provided by school foodservice, may not be consumed on campus.
+- Competitive Foods, including all food and beverages that are not provided by school food service, may not be consumed on campus.

 - Three school events throughout the school year may be designated as a special time for consuming FMNV determined by the school administrator.
 Typically Thanksgiving, Winter Holiday, and End Of Year Parties.